 I teach composition, music theory, aural skills, orchestration and popular music songwriting.
-In teaching aural skills and music theory, I have the privilege of encountering almost every student in the School of Music in my classroom.
+In teaching aural skills and music theory, I have the privilege of encountering almost every student in the Wells School of Music in my classroom.
 Whether a student is majoring in education, performance, theory and composition, or is pursuing a minor in music, my goal is to build an understanding of what makes good music great, and to deepen a student's connection with the principles that guide music making and listening.
 In the process, I hope to broaden students' horizons, embracing styles from throughout history and across the globe and using them to discover common musical trends as well as unique differences.

-Adam Silverman teaches music composition, theory, songwriting and orchestration as Associate Professor of Music Theory and Composition at West Chester University and works actively creating new compositions that are included on concerts worldwide.
+Adam Silverman teaches music composition, theory, songwriting and orchestration as Professor of Music Theory and Composition at West Chester University and works actively creating new compositions that are included on concerts worldwide.
 Information about his compositions, recordings, and public performances can be found at AdamBSilverman.com.

 Silverman's most frequently performed compositions have been for opera, percussion ensemble, and cello (including many compositions for accompanied and unaccompanied solo cello, and both original works and arrangements for cello choirs).